sjoerdsmink/OuderApp/README.md

 After opening the file, it's self-explanatory.
 It will ask you for your daycare centre url, username and password, and where to store the backup.
 It will then start downloading everything; in the meantime you can see the progress.

+If you see any errors or have suggestions, please [open an issue](https://github.com/sjoerdsmink/OuderApp/issues).

 ## For developers
 To create a new release: run `deno task compile`.
 To create all releases:
 ```bash